6 Steps to Make Your Workforce Management Strategy Crisis-Ready

 These six steps are a compilation of lessons learned during the COVID-19 crisis as well as key learnings from assisting customers with other crisis situations.
 Our goal is to provide some steps you can take now to ensure your workforce management strategy is ready for the next crisis.1.
 Take an enterprise-wide approach.

 When your team has a comprehensive, consolidated view of patient care needs and available staff, they can make staffing decisions that have a positive impact on clinical and financial outcomes across the entire organization.
 With a clear view of the entire pool of available resources, staffing is no longer done in siloes, and staff utilization can be optimized.
 When there is an enterprise-wide approach supported by full transparency, qualified caregivers can be moved from areas of low need to the areas with higher need, a decision that is both cost-effective and patient-centered.
-See how an enterprise-wide approach has been a win for patients and staff at Memorial Hermann.

 Another aspect of an enterprise-wide approach is extending the staffing strategy beyond nursing.
 Workforce optimization applies to all employees regardless of department, role, or responsibility.
 Overtime and premium labor expenditures can impact any department with non-exempt employees - all employees can call in sick, request paid time off (PTO), or work overtime.
 Employee satisfaction applies across the board, not just within nursing departments.